lucjones20/ES-synth-starter/README.md

 - Initiation Interval: 20 milliseconds - decreased from original 50 milliseconds in order for knobs to be read more accurately.
 - Measured Maximum Execution Time: 241 microseconds
-- Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_
+- Critical instant analysis of the rate monotic scheduler: shown below

 > - Mention how we could increase the frequency, allowing for better reading of the knob states (they are not as well-functioning since the detents are not read as properly due to intermediate states...).
 Just acknowledge this consideration..